 Many Chromebooks have embedded multimedia card (eMMC) storage.
 Expensive models use solid-state drives (SSD).

-There are some moderately pricier Chromebooks with eMMC storage, but the truly expensive ones have SSD, which is typically 128 GB, 256 GB, etc.
+Some moderately pricier models have eMMC storage, but the truly expensive ones have SSD, typically 128 GB, 256 GB, etc.

 Entry-level and moderately priced Chromebooks have 32 GB to 64 GB eMMC storage.